-Securing Child Restraints (Front Passenger Seat)
+Securing Child Restraints (With the Safety Belt in the Front Seat)

 This vehicle has airbags.
 A rear seat is a safer place to secure a forward-facing child restraint.
-See Where to Put the Restraint ⇒ 79.
+See Where to Put the Restraint \Rightarrow 81.

 In addition, the vehicle has a passenger sensing system which is designed to turn off the front outboard passenger frontal airbag and passenger knee airbag under certain conditions.
-See Passenger Sensing System ▷ 68 and Passenger Airbag Status Indicator ▷ 108 for more information, including important safety information.
+See Passenger Sensing System ⇔ 69 and Passenger Airbag Status Indicator ⇔ 108 for more information, including important safety information.